ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 <a name="set-screen-res" />
 ### 3.3 `setScreenResolution`

-If your php code has access to the device's screen resolution, then you can pass this in to Snowplow too:
+If your PHP code has access to the device's screen resolution, then you can pass this in to Snowplow too:

 ```php
 $subject->setScreenResolution($width, $height);